leighmacdonald/uncletopia/README.md

 # Uncletopia

-This repo contains [Ansible](https://docs.ansible.com) playbooks and tasks for configuring and administering the uncletopia server cluster.
+This repo contains [Ansible](https://docs.ansible.com) playbooks and roles for configuring and administering the uncletopia server cluster.

 ## Role Descriptions

-### adduser

-The adduser role will set up the user that the game instance runs under.

 ### caddy